The Best Kamado Grills of 2023

 • Built-in thermostats display the current temperature inside the grill.
 Using this simple reading, grill chefs can raise or lower the heat output so that food is prepared at the desired temperature.

-• Warming racks increase the total cooking surface and give users a place to prepare foods that don’t need as much heat, such as buns.
+• Warming racks increase the total cooking surface and offer a place to prepare foods that don’t need as much heat, such as buns.
 The racks also keep cooked food warm until plating and serving.

-• Side shelves are an excellent addition to any kamado grill because they give users multiple places to put food, grill tools, plates, sauces, and other accessories.
+• Side shelves are an excellent addition to any kamado grill because they provide handy places to put food, grill tools, plates, sauces, and other accessories.

 Our Top Picks

-The following is a list of some of the best kamado grills available on the market.
-The important shopping tips and considerations noted above, including the type, material, heat output, control, and portability, will help determine which of these products is the best kamado grill for your particular needs.
-Check out which grill we put to the test, too.
+The important shopping tips and considerations noted above, including the type, material, heat output, control, and portability, will help determine which of these top models is right for your backyard.

 Best Overall